xyleth/thebesDocs/content/moves/tech.markdown

 ## Glitch in the System

 You can see the tiny flaws in any virtual system.
 You always know if you have the `+virtual` tag, and you always know if you’re in a simulspace or some other virtual reality.
 While `+virtual` you can **_glitch the system_**.
 Roll+Willpower.
 On a hit, you can change one aspect of the reality around you.
 On a 10+, you gain partial administrator access permitting follow-up, minor changes.

+## Drone rig

+Bots under your control are no longer `glitched` on their moves following your commands.

+## Master Puppeteer

+Bots you remotely control may make moves from your move list, using your stats.
+They are not `glitched` when under your direct control.